docker/docs/desktop/extensions-sdk/index.md

   - /desktop/extensions-sdk/dev/overview/
 ---

-Use the resources in this section to create your own Docker Extension.
+The resources in this section help you create your own Docker Extension.

-Extensions are packaged as specially formatted Docker images, which our CLI tool helps to build.
+The Docker CLI tool provides a set of commands to help you build and publish your extension, packaged as a specially formatted Docker image.

 At the root of the image filesystem is a `metadata.json` file which describes the content of the extension.
-It is a fundamental element of a Docker extension.
+It's a fundamental element of a Docker extension.

 An extension can contain a UI part and backend parts that run either on the host or in the Desktop virtual machine.
 For further information, see [Architecture](architecture/index.md).

-Extensions are distributed through Docker Hub.
-However, development of extensions can be done locally without the need to push the extension to Docker Hub.
+You distribute extensions through Docker Hub.
+However, you can develop them locally without the need to push the extension to Docker Hub.
 See [Extensions distribution](extensions/DISTRIBUTION.md) for further details.

 {% include extensions-form.md %}

 <div class="component-container">
     <!--start row-->